The Laws of the game

 In youth soccer, the number of players increases along with the size of the field, and the age of the players.
 Currently, BYSA uses the following size teams on the field:

 Grade 1/2 (U8) - 6v6, including goalkeepers (1 keeper, 5 field players per side)

 Grade 5/6 (U12) - 9v9, including goalkeepers

 Grade 7/8 (U14) and older - 11v11, including goalkeepers

 LAW 9: the ball in and out of play

 The ball is out of play when it completely passes over the goal line or touchline.
+Imagine that the white lines on the field extend up into space - ALL of the ball must be outside that line.
 A ball resting on the line is considered in play, as is any ball that strikes the goal posts, corner flags, or referee and stays within the goal line or touch line.

 Law 11: Offside